granets/SoftUniHack/README.md

 ## Installation

-1. To run this on your system, clone the repository, or download the .zip file.
+1. To run this on your system, clone the repository, or download the .zip file (if you download the zip file, remove the "-master" string).
+2. Open the directory where the files have been downloaded, and rename `.env.example` to `.env`.
-2. From the root, open a Command Prompt/Terminal window and execute the command `php artisan key:generate`.
+3. From the root, open a Command Prompt/Terminal window and execute the command `php artisan key:generate`.
-3. Copy the created key (format should be [base64:<randomString>]).
+4. Copy the created key (format should be [base64:<randomString>]).
 Copy everything in [].
-4. Locate the .env.example file in the root.
+5. Locate the .env file in the root.
 On the line that looks like this: `APP_KEY=SomeRandomString`, paste the generated key.
 It should look like this: `APP_KEY=base64:<randomString>`.
-5. Save file as .env.
+6. Save file (as `.env`)
-6. If everything is done properly, when you run `php artisan serve` from the root, you should get a message that the built-in Laravel web server has started at 'http://localhost:8000'.
+7. If everything is done properly, when you run `php artisan serve` from the root, you should get a message that the built-in Laravel web server has started at 'http://localhost:8000'.